dapie346/DungeonCrawler/README.md

 To embark on your dungeon-crawling adventure, follow these simple steps:

-1. Clone the Dungeon Crawl repository from GitHub.
+1. Clone the Dungeon Crawler repository from GitHub.
 2. Before running the game, make sure to create a database named `Roguelike` in your MSSQL Server.
 3. Open the project in your preferred development environment (e.g., Visual Studio).
 4. Build and run the game to start your journey.

 This ensures that the game can save and load your progress correctly.
-Enjoy your adventure in Dungeon Crawl!
+Enjoy your adventure in Dungeon Crawler!

 ## Gameplay

-Dungeon Crawl faithfully captures the essence of classic Roguelike games:
+Dungeon Crawler faithfully captures the essence of classic Roguelike games:

 - **Tile-Based World:** Explore a grid-based world where each step you take matters.
 Navigate through labyrinthine dungeons and uncover hidden passages.